auth0/Auth0.Android/README.md

 * When the user manually closed the browser (e.g. pressing the back key).
 You can check this scenario with `error.isAuthenticationCanceled`.
 * When there was a server error.
 Check the received exception for details.

-If the `redirect` URL is not found in the **Allowed Callback URLs**, the server will not make the redirection and the browser will remain open.
+If the `redirect` URL is not found in the **Allowed Callback URLs** of your Auth0 Application, the server will not make the redirection and the browser will remain open.

 #### Token Validation
 The ID token received as part of this web authentication flow is automatically verified following the [OpenID Connect specification](https://openid.net/specs/openid-connect-core-1_0.html).